 The Resourceful Servants Initiative is a partnership between the ELCA churchwide organization, the Mission Investment Fund of the ELCA, the ELCA Federal Credit Union, Portico Benefit Services, and Lutheran Social Service (LSS) Financial Counseling.
-The ELCA Mission Investment Fund is the church’s lending ministry, and Portico provides benefits and services to enhance the well-being of ELCA rostered ministers and lay employees.
+The ELCA Mission Investment Fund is the church’s lending ministry, and Portico provides benefits and services to enhance the wellness of ELCA rostered ministers and lay employees.

 This initiative would not be possible without the help of these program partners.
 Please visit the sites below to learn more about the good work each of these institutions is doing.

 Lilly Endowment National Initiative to Address Economic Challenges

 The Lilly Endowment Inc. has given over $40 million through the National Initiative to Address Economic Challenges Facing Pastoral Leaders, which supports religious organizations across the country as they address the financial and economic struggles that often impair the ability of pastors to lead congregations effectively.
 The grants are part of the Lilly Endowment’s commitment to supporting the pastoral leadership development of clergy serving in congregations across the United States.
 As part of this initiative, the ELCA has received a $1 million grant.

 The ELCA is one of 45 organizations taking part in the Lilly initiative representing a variety of Christian traditions.
 The denominations include Baptist, Catholic, Christian Church (Disciples of Christ), Church of God (Anderson), Episcopal, Independent Christian Churches/Churches of Christ, Lutheran, Mennonite, Methodist, Presbyterian, Reformed and Wesleyan churches, as well as non-denominational, and historic African American Christian communities.
 Each program is customized to the needs of pastoral leaders in each religious tradition.